 In 2016, CTA provided approximately 69,809,000 free rides, a decrease of 3,336,000 or 4.56% over 2015.
 The Illinois General Assembly passed legislation to allow senior citizens aged 65 and over who live in the RTA service region to take free fixed route public transit rides on CTA, Metra and Pace beginning March 17, 2008.
 The Chicago City Council passed an ordinance to provide free CTA rides for active military personnel beginning May 1, 2008 and disabled veterans beginning August 1, 2008.
 The Illinois General Assembly also enacted legislation to require free rides on fixed-route transit to be made available to any Illinois resident who has been enrolled as a person with a disability in the Illinois Circuit Breaker program.
 In 2011, the free ride program was modified to subject the participants to a means test.
 Under this program seniors who do not qualify to ride free pay a reduced fare.

 Total operating expenses increased \$27,583,000, or 1.52%.
 The increase is primarily driven by higher labor expense.
-Labor expense increased \$59,009,000 due negotiated wage increases and the related increase in fringe benefit cost.
+Labor expense increased \$59,009,000 due to an increase in pension contributions.